Arman511/node_chat_app/README.md

 ## Running

 To run type into the terminal either `npm run start` or `node index.js`, then open the box url at port 5000.
+Make sure you run `npm install` before running to make sure all modules are installed.

 ## Heroku